rladies/rladiesguide/content/organization/events/online/index.en.md

 participants that it starts at 6pm. **Please be punctual so that the Host is there to manage the meetup before others show up.**

-You can claim the Host role after you joined the meeting by clicking on participants and then on "claim host" in the right-hand corner.
-You will need to enter the host key which you'll get from us prior to the meetup.
+:warning: You can claim the Host role after you joined the meeting by clicking on participants and then on "claim host" in the right-hand corner.
+You will need to enter the host key which you'll get from \#online\_meetups channel on the R-Ladies Organizer Slack.

 :wave: **Please remember to _end_ the meeting, not just _leave_ the meeting** so that the next organizer can access the room for their meetup.